 From Sonic Retro

-Night of the Werehog is a short produced by Marza Animation Planet (called Sega Sammy VE Animation Studio and Visual Entertainment R&D Dept. at the time) before the release of Sonic Unleashed.
+Sonic: Night of the Werehog is a short produced by Marza Animation Planet (called Sega Sammy VE Animation Studio and Visual Entertainment R&D Dept. at the time) before the release of Sonic Unleashed.
 The video debuted on the official Sonic Unleashed website as a streaming video.
-In Japan, the short is subtitled Sonic & Chip: House of Horror (ソニック＆チップ 恐怖の館).
+In Japan, the short is subtitled Sonic & Chip: Kyoufu no Yakata (ソニック＆チップ 恐怖の館).

 It starts off with two young boys sneaking into a haunted mansion.
 Something sneaks up on the boys and scares them, then takes their picture.
-The perpetrators are two ghosts, a skinny one that wears a bandanna and a fat one that wears a bow tie.
-They take pictures of a person after they have scared them in order to show them to a female ghost, who in the fan community was dubbed as Ghost Girl.
+The perpetrators are two ghosts: Wu, a skinny one that wears a bandanna, and Su, a fat one that wears a bow tie.
+They take pictures of a person after they have scared them in order to show them to Lah, a female ghost who in the fan community was dubbed as Ghost Girl.
 She takes great pleasure from seeing the scared faces of boys.

 One night, Sonic the Hedgehog and Chip enter the mansion to get out of the rain.
-The two ghosts then get into a scaring war in order to win the affection of the female ghost.
+Su and Wu then get into a scaring war in order to win the affection of Lah.
 Chip is easily frightened by the two ghosts, who take many pictures of him.
-However, the female ghost becomes unimpressed when she sees the pictures of Sonic, who seems to be not frightened.
+However, Lah becomes unimpressed when she sees the pictures of Sonic, who seems to be not frightened and is instead photobombing.
 She then demands that her cohorts scare Sonic for her.